Adult Education Literacy Students

 Adult Education & Literacy Grants

-We encourage students of all ages and backgrounds to apply for financial aid and grants to help make their dreams possible and affordable.
+We encourage students of all ages and backgrounds to apply for financial aid and grants.

 The following is a list of the free courses we offer through our grants: